-Top 10 Visited National Parks - Location and Annual Visitors *
+Top 10 Visited National Parks - Location and 2018 Visitors *

 There is one other important consideration, however: altitude.
 Some parks have sky-high scenery, but high altitudes do not combine well with lung conditions.
 At high altitudes, the air is thinner and contains less oxygen, which contributes to altitude sickness; those with pre-existing conditions should see their doctors and ask for advice before planning a vacation to these locations.
 In addition to checking with your doctor, you will also want to make sure that your portable oxygen solution is rated for the altitude that you will be exploring.